First Steps to Managing the Cluster

 And to actually apply the creation of our User, we use the octelium apply command as follows:

-octeliumctl apply /path/to/octelium/<DOMAIN>
+octeliumctl apply /path/to/octelium/config/dir

 Access Control

 Now, while our friend john can actually connect to our Cluster, he still cannot access the Service first-service unless we explicitly allow him via a Policy.
-In order to do so, we can for example, allow anybody whose email belongs to our domain example.com to access first-service as follows:
+For example, we can allow john to access everything in our Cluster by attaching the allow-all Policy as follows:

 1